cqdowning/cytoblast/ProjectDocument.md

 [Press kit materials](https://github.com/cqdowning/cytoblast/blob/main/presskit_stuff)

-The press kit was made using Notion as I was already familiar with it, and it has a feature where you can publish a Notion page as a website.
+*Press kit creation* - The press kit was made using Notion as I was already familiar with it, and it has a feature where you can publish a Notion page as a website.
 I also found a game press kit template, so I used that to gather what kinds of content I need for the press kit.
 I embedded the trailer’s video link, created screenshots and GIFs, and added the player’s color palette to serve as the game brand's colors.

-The screenshots were chosen to show the gameplay and the different enemies.
+*Screenshots creation* - The screenshots were chosen to show the gameplay and the different enemies.
 Additional screenshots show the UI, such as the main menu and credits scene.
 A GIF of the gameplay was also included to showcase the gameplay in action.

 ## Trailer - Casey Downing